 Cultivation of Cannabis in Kentucky

-Unlicensed cultivation is still a serious crime in the state.
-Cultivation of less than 5 plants first-time offense is charged as a misdemeanor with 1-year imprisonment and $500 in fines.
-The subsequent offense is charged as felony with 1 year to 5 years in jail with $10,000 in fines.
-The first offense of cultivating 5 plants or more is a felony, punishable by 1 to 5 years in jail with $10,000 in fines.
-The subsequent offense is also charged as felony with 5 to 10 years in jail with $10,000 in fines.
+Under Kentucky marijuana law, the growing of marijuana plants remains illegal.
+Cultivation of fewer than five plants as a first-time offense is charged as a misdemeanor with one-year imprisonment and $500 in fines.
+The subsequent offense is charged as a felony with one year to five years in jail with $10,000 in fines.
+The first offense of cultivating five plants or more is a felony, punishable by one to five years in jail with $10,000 in fines.
+The subsequent offense is also charged as a felony with five to 10 years in jail with $10,000 in fines.

 DISCLAIMER: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.